fleetdm/fleet/docs/Using-Fleet/Osquery-process.md

 # Osquery children processes

-Osquery will run a watcher process to keep track of any child process and also any managed extensions.
+Osquery will run a watcher process to keep track of any child process and any managed extensions.
 What follows is a description of what happens during the watcher REPL and under what circumstances the child process and/or managed extensions are terminated.